 Financial institutions could face possible fines, sanctions, and reputation damage, if business is done with money launderers and other criminals.
-Typically, when users onboard or apply for a loan, they are required to upload a selfie, provide their means of identification, utility bill and other documents.
-These are all KYC procedures.
+Typically, when users onboard or apply for a loan, they are required to upload a selfie.
+They are also expected to provide valid means of identification, address verification, etc. These are all KYC procedures.

 KYC documents can determine a user’s tier.
 After a user onboards, the user is automatically on tier 1 .
 As the user provides the other required KYC documents, the tier level is increased.